-Nearly 97% of UAE Companies Planned to Increase, Maintain, or Begin Investment in Sustainable Strategies Before COP28
+Nearly 97% Of UAE Companies Planned To Increase, Maintain, Or Begin Investment In Sustainable Strategies Before COP28

-Dubai, UAE - 21 December 2023: Green Future Project (GFP), a B-Corp providing end-to-end solutions for organizations to develop and implement a corporate sustainability strategy, cites that businesses have significantly increased investments in environmental strategies.
+Dubai, UAE: Green Future Project (GFP), a B-Corp providing end-to-end solutions for organizations to develop and implement a corporate sustainability strategy, cites that businesses have significantly increased investments in environmental strategies.
 A recent survey shows that 51% of companies have strongly adopted measurement and reporting on environmental issues to inform their strategic and operational decision-making, while more than 40% say they have been collecting data for a period of at least two years.

 With data showing that 59% of UAE residents consider climate change as one of the foremost global challenges, and 49% view governments as the primary custodian of sustainable futures, the country demonstrated its prioritization of the future at the recently concluded COP28.
 The $30-plus billion that was pledged to create a fairer climate system by 2030 will bolster the energy transition, industrial decarbonization, sustainable living, and climate technologies with an overarching goal of raising $250 billion to safeguard the environment.